Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 2. Graphical LCB Display (Liquid-Crystal Display)
    - Graphical LCD displays are able to display letters, numbers, punctuation, and custom graphics.
 [5]
    - Some advantages for this type of display is the flexibility to display any graphical information and they can offer a broader range of colors.
 [5]
-   - Some disadvatanges for this type of display is it requires more complex software , they consume more power, and they cost more when compared to character LCDs.
+   - Some disadvantages for this type of display is it requires more complex software , they consume more power, and they cost more when compared to character LCDs.
 [6]

 Our design needs to display both numbers and replicated signals as graphs.
 Our design also needs to take into account the clarity of the graphs.
 Due to the design considerations we will be pursuing a graphical LCD display for our fan diagnostic tool.